apike/allenpike.com/_posts/2024-05-31-llms-trained-on-internet.md

 ## How much data can you create for $1B/yr?

 It turns out that if you pay people money, they’re willing to make data for you.
 [Scale.ai](https://scale.ai/), which bills itself as “the data foundry for AI,” operates a service where labs pay humans to do just this.
 Reportedly, AI companies are paying more than $1B a year for Scale’s services already.
-While some of this is for annotation and ratings on data that came from the internet or LLMs, they also [create new training data whole-hog](https://fortune.com/2024/05/21/scale-ai-funding-valuation-ceo-alexandr-wang-profitability/):
+While some of this is for annotation and ratings on data that came from the web or LLMs, they also [create new training data whole-hog](https://fortune.com/2024/05/21/scale-ai-funding-valuation-ceo-alexandr-wang-profitability/):

 > The company has shifted its focus to more highly-specialized workers such as Ph.D-level academics, lawyers, accountants, poets, authors, and those fluent in specific languages.
 These workers, who help train and test models for companies from OpenAI and Cohere to Anthropic and Google, also work through a third-party, often another Scale subsidiary called Outlier, but are paid higher hourly wages.